angela-gervino/BisonFit/Docs/Iteration3 Worksheet.md

 ## Velocity/teamwork
 Did your estimates get better or worse through the course?
 Show some evidence of the estimates/actuals from tasks.

+The estimate got better, in iteration one we overestimated, because being the first sprint we didn’t know how much work we are actually capable to do and how to separate between all the members.
+A good example is this [dev task](https://code.cs.umanitoba.ca/3350-summer2023/funkyflamingos-4/-/issues/28) where we estimated 2 hours but we actually finished in 30 minutes.
+And in the iteration 2 with the information we learned after the first sprint, we are more capable to do better better estimations on how much work we wanted to get done.
+A lot of our dev tasks the estimated time is the same as the actual for example this [UI issue](https://code.cs.umanitoba.ca/3350-summer2023/funkyflamingos-4/-/issues/80) and the [code smell](https://code.cs.umanitoba.ca/3350-summer2023/funkyflamingos-4/-/issues/73).